 Shanghai, situated on the estuary of Yangtze River, is the busiest transport hub in eastern China.
 As an important financial and business center of China and of the world, it has highly developed infrastructure, including a convenient public transportation network.

 Everyday, about hundreds of flights travel through the two airports, linked with many domestic and international cities such as Beijing, Hong Kong, New York, Los Angeles, London, Paris, Tokyo and Singapore.

 Pudong International Airport

 The railway network provides you with an inexpensive and comfortable way to get to the city.
-Huning (Shanghai - Nanjing) Railway and Huhang (Shanghai-Hangzhou) Railway pass through Shanghai and connect its three main railway stations with cities all over the country.
+Jinghu (Beijing-Shanghai), Huning (Shangha- Nanjing) and Huhang (Shanghai-Hangzhou) High Speed Railways pass through Shanghai and connect its three main railway stations with cities all over the country.